deckhouse/virtualization/docs/ADMIN_GUIDE.md

 After the module is enabled, the system automatically monitors the distribution of virtual machines and maintains optimal node utilization.
 The main features of the module are:

 - Load balancing: The system monitors CPU reservation on each node.
 If more than 80% of CPU resources are reserved on a node, some virtual machines will be automatically migrated to less-loaded nodes.
 This helps avoid overloads and ensures stable VM operation.
 - Correct placement: The system checks whether the current node meets the mandatory requirements of the virtual machine's requests, as well as rules regarding their relative placement.
-For example, if rules prohibit placing certain VMs on the same node, the module will automatically move them to a suitable server.ple, if rules prohibit placing certain VMs on the same node, the module will automatically move them to a suitable server.
+For example, if rules prohibit placing certain VMs on the same node, the module will automatically move them to a suitable server.

 ### ColdStandby